StereoSachiiii/StereoSachiiii/README.md

 <h1 align="center">Hi 🤓, I'm Sachin Lakshitha</h1>

 <h2 align="center"> I build stuff! </h2>
-- I’m currently working on understanding LLVM   and an Orderbook that parses NASDAQ in C++ and simulates real market data.
+- I’m currently working on understanding LLVM as a beginner and an Orderbook that parses NASDAQ in C++ and simulates real market data.

 -  I’m currently learning **LLVM,C++,Go and a bit of devops/infra**